 “Clinical presentation?”
 Neurological exams seem to go well, all ten of them.
-Finger-nose-finger searches; cerebellar or intention tremor back, but no biggie.
-Leg strength not that good, walking at a snail-pace-rate sometimes.
+Finger-nose-finger searches, cerebellar or intention tremor back, but no biggie.
+Leg strength, not up to much, walking at a snail-pace-rate sometimes.
 Indifferent Babinski reflex one minute, pronounced the next.

 “Ataxia” one of the students says.
 And then another one, and another one.

 Hey, have you lads been comparing notes, or what?!